 Vietnam now seek to advance from the group stage as one of the four best third-place teams, an achievement that may prove tough following their Paraguay defeat.

-A Vietnamese win against group leaders Italy in the final group stage game this Saturday is a must for advancement.
+A Vietnamese win against group leaders Italy, the world's No.4, in the final group stage game this Saturday is a must for advancement.

 Winning the first-ever ticket to the FIFA Futsal World Cup is a historic achievement for the young Vietnamese futsal team, which rank 42nd worldwide.